-For example, SafeSignal from AlertMedia combines an easy-to-use mobile app with a tether (plugged into any Android or iOS smartphone) to provide lone worker safety monitoring.
-When a worker is in danger, they can simply pull the tether to automatically notify authorities and their supervisors—sending law enforcement to their exact location by utilizing GPS data.
+For example, AlertMedia’s lone worker solution combines an easy-to-use mobile app with a 24/7 monitoring center.
+When a worker is in danger, they can simply press the panic button in the app to automatically notify authorities and their supervisors—sending law enforcement to their exact location by utilizing GPS data.
 Alternatively, the lone worker can set up a timed session on the app.
 If the session’s timer expires, the authorities and any relevant supervisors are automatically notified.
 This automation saves valuable time.

 Ease of Use: The Best Substitute for Automation

 Obviously, automated emergency notifications can be a powerful tool in certain situations.
 But the reality is—most emergencies aren’t foreseeable.
 And most emergencies can’t be addressed by an automated, one-size-fits-all notification.
 So how do you achieve the benefits of automated emergency notifications, when automation itself isn’t feasible?